dhthwy/r/README.md

 # r

+"Oh yeah

+We dont stand up interviewees either after they made big expenses.
+Im sure you do it as youre not well natured.
+Twisted Sicko."

 "Sometimes when dirty skank liars play play dirty such as yourself, you simply play at their level.

 Dirty foul balls.
 Love it.
 Lets start with dog food bahaha.""